simjunheng/tp/docs/DeveloperGuide.md

 ### 7.4 Adding a Strength/Weakness/Miscellaneous note to a person

-1. Adding a strength/weakness/miscellaneous note to a person while currently viewable person list has people.
+1. Adding a strength/weakness/miscellaneous (using `strength-add`, `weakness-add`, and `misc-add` respectively) note to a person while currently viewable person list has people.

 2. Prerequisites: Currently viewable Contacts list has to contain some people.